-Whilst the wording contained in the PSO annex suggests deferred sharing is not permissible, it probably cannot trump the express wording of s24B(2) MCA 1973 and Regulation 9 of the Divorce etc (Pensions) Regulations 2000.
+Whilst the wording contained in the PSO annex suggests deferred sharing is not permissible, it probably cannot trump the express wording of s24B(2) of the Matrimonial Causes Act 1973 and Regulation 9 of The Divorce etc (Pensions) Regulations 2000.

-However, proceeding in this way comes with significant risk, not least if the pension member dies before the order takes effect, and prudent litigants attempting this should probably be considering taking out a suitable life insurance policy to cover the eventuality that the Pension Sharing Order, for whatever reason, never takes effect.
+However, proceeding in this way comes with significant risk, not least if the pension member dies before the order takes effect, and prudent litigants attempting this should probably be considering taking out a suitable life insurance policy to cover the eventuality that the Pension Sharing Order, for whatever reason, never takes effect viii.
+Spousal Maintenance Periodical Payments - (even when there is no income need that would justify the making of an Order for PPs) so as to share fairly between the parties the pension benefits that are being received wholly to the benefit of one party because of a 'deferral gap';

 Obtaining scheme approval for the deferral may also be a challenge depending on the scheme's interpretation of the law.

 Deferring a Pension Sharing Order by delaying serving the order on the pension provider is ineffective as the Pension Sharing Order will still have taken effect.
-This method can cause huge problems with pensions in payment, where a significant clawback could start to accrue (see Appendix F, paragraph F.14 et seq).
+This method can cause huge problems with pensions in payment, where a significant clawback could start to accrue (see Appendix F, Paragraph F.14 - F.16);